 South Carolina law prohibits WIF from offering Investments that are redeemable upon demand to residents in South Carolina.
 Therefore, WIF may only offer and sell to residents of South Carolina, Investments with a 30-day term, which generally, may be redeemed only at the end of the 30-day term.
-See "Description of the Investments" and the South Carolina legend on page vi.
-Term Investments are only available to Investors in the State of South Carolina at this time.
+See "Description of the Investments."